Davos authorizes youth protest against Trump at Davos forum

 Authorities rejected a similar protest request last year when Trump attended the elite event, citing heavy snowfall.

-Julia Baumgartner, secretary-general of the Young Socialists, said Thursday that her group was “very excited” about the chance to demonstrate.
+Julia Baumgartner, secretary-general of Switzerland’s Young Socialists, said Thursday that her group was “very excited” about the chance to demonstrate.

+Baumgartner said she expected no more than 150 to 200 protesters because the rally falls on a Thursday when people are at work and school.
+The protest is to show opposition to Trump, freshly inaugurated Brazilian President Jair Bolsonaro and the wealthy elites gathered in Davos, she said.

 Security is heavy during the annual event, which is taking place Jan.
 22-25.